kenfehling/react-designable-audio-player/examples/README.md

 ```

 The examples use [Font Awesome](http://fontawesome.io/) for the player buttons.
-The `index.html` has link to a CDN.
+The `index.html` file has link to a CDN.